0chain/zboxcli/README.md

 ### Update blobber settings

-Use `./zbox bl-update --help` to get list of setting can be updated.
+Use `./zbox bl-update --help` to get list of settings that can be updated.

 #### Usage